phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 60611
+#Total Number of Tweets: 156108
-#Number of Trump Tweets: 37370
+#Number of Clinton Tweets: 61641
-#Number of Sanders Tweets: 28682
+#Number of Trump Tweets: 38560
-#Number of Rubio Tweets: 11765
+#Number of Sanders Tweets: 29050
-#Number of Carson Tweets: 8187
+#Number of Rubio Tweets: 11945
-#Number of Bush Tweets: 6544
+#Number of Carson Tweets: 8277
-#Total Number of Tweets:
+#Number of Bush Tweets: 6637
 ---
 ---